 C. W. Schultz is the pseudonym for American writer Calen Sifferman (born in Seattle, Washington on January 24, 1985).
-He graduated from Shorecrest High School in 2003 and Shoreline Community College in 2006.

-The Late Sorry, a movie Schultz wrote the story and co-wrote the screenplay for, was filmed July 23, 2008 through July 27, 2008.
+The Late Sorry, a movie Schultz wrote the story and co-wrote the screenplay for, was filmed from July 23, 2008 through July 27, 2008.
 The film has been in post-production limbo, with only an unofficial rough cut being screened in early 2009 along with a few other films Schultz was a crew member on (prop manager, camera operator).
 Ironically, with all the film-set experience Schultz has had for films he did not write, he was not once present on the set of The Late Sorry.

 On September 7, 2012, it was confirmed that Watch would premiere at the Gig Harbor Film Festival on October 21, 2012.
-The response was favorable, with the film being placed as the First Runner-Up (2nd Place) for the Director’s Choice Award for Best Short Film.
+The response was favorable, with the film being placed as the First Runner-Up for the Director’s Choice Award for Best Short Film.

 On Friday, December 7, 2012, Schultz’s third novel Jill was released.

 On Tuesday, September 8, 2015, A Book About a Film was released with a notable amount of praise.

 Schultz has had short stories featured in publications.
 His 2013 horror tale, “The Stairwell” (originally a spec script entitled Echo with Laughter), was released in the eighth issue of Sirens Call Publications; while the 2020 non-fiction comedy, “Rooster”, premiered as Episode 84 for the podcast 7 Minute Stories.

 Currently, Schultz hosts the web series Mysterious Music, where he investigates recorded music that has an unknown source.